 - 1. This Chapter applies to commercial presence in all sectors as set out in Annex XVII (Covered Sectors).
 This Chapter does not apply to commercial presence in services sectors as set out in Article 7.1 (Coverage).
-(13) - (13) It is understood that services specifically exempted from the scope of Chapter 7 (Trade in Services) do not fall under the scope of this Chapter. - 2.
-This Chapter does not include investment protection and shall be without prejudice to the interpretation or application of other international agreements relating to investment or taxation to which one or several EFTA States and Malaysia are parties.
-(14)
+13 - 2.
+This Chapter does not include investment protection and shall be without prejudice to the interpretation or application of other international agreements relating to investment or taxation to which one or several EFTA States and Malaysia are parties.14 - 3.

-- (14) For greater certainty, any dispute settlement mechanism in any existing or future investment protection agreement to which one or several EFTA States and Malaysia are parties to is not applicable to alleged breaches of this Chapter. - 3.
 This Chapter shall not apply to: - (a) subsidies or grants provided by a Party; and - (b) government procurement.

-- 1. For the purposes of this Chapter: - (a) "juridical person" means any legal entity duly constituted or otherwise organised under applicable law, whether for profit or otherwise, and whether privately-owned or governmentally owned, including any corporation, partnership, joint venture, sole proprietorship or association; - (b) "juridical person of a Party" means a juridical person constituted or otherwise organised under the domestic laws and regulations of a Party and engaged in substantive business operations in that Party; - (c) "natural person" means a person who has the nationality, or is a permanent resident, of a Party in accordance with its domestic laws and regulations; - (d) "commercial presence" means any type of business establishment, including through: - (i) the constitution, acquisition or maintenance of a juridical person, or - (ii) the creation or maintenance of a branch or a representative office, within the territory of another Party for the purpose of performing an economic activity.
+- 1. For the purposes of this Chapter: - (a) "juridical person" means any legal entity duly constituted or otherwise organised under applicable law, whether for profit or otherwise, and whether privately-owned or governmentally owned, including any corporation, partnership, joint venture, sole proprietorship or association; - (b) "juridical person of a Party" means a juridical person constituted or otherwise organised under the domestic laws and regulations of a Party and engaged in substantive business operations in that Party; - (c) "natural person" means a person who has the nationality, or is a permanent resident, of a Party in accordance with its domestic laws and regulations; - (d) "commercial presence" means any type of business establishment, including through: